 Call a plumber if there is suddenly insufficient hot water, if there are leaks around the base of your water heater or if the tank has become noisy.
 Watch out for water stains on walls or ceilings as they can signal leaks behind walls.
 If you notice low water pressure, discolored water, noisy pipes or exceptionally slow drainage after using a plunger and a drain cleaner, call a plumber and have these issues checked out.

 The best way to prevent leaks and to protect your Monticello, IL, home from water damage is with periodic professional leak detection services.
-To learn more, visit Mattex Heating, Cooling and Plumbing or call us directly at (217) 355-9700.
+To learn more, visit Mattex Heating Cooling Plumbing and Electrical or call us directly at (217) 355-9700.